Forecasting Characteristic 3D Poses of Human Actions: Method Overview

 \section{Method Overview}

-Given a single 3D pose observation of a person, our aim is to predict the future characteristic 3D pose of that person, similar to how a human might anticipate future movement, by imagining a goal pose explaining the anticipated action.
-We take as input 25 joint locations of the input pose in the widely used OpenPose~\cite{cao19OpenPose} layout, and predict the 25 joint locations for the forecasted pose, by predicting a joint distribution of probability heatmaps for each joint, and sampling pose hypotheses from the joint distribution.
-By representing probability heatmaps for the joint predictions, we can capture multiple different modes in likely characteristic poses, enabling more accurate future pose prediction.
+Given a sequence of $N$ 3d pose observations $\mathbf{X}_{1:N} = [\mathbf{x}_1, \mathbf{x}_2, ..., \mathbf{x}_N]$ of a person, our aim is to estimate a characteristic 3d pose of that person, characterizing the intent of the person's future action.
+We take $J$ joint locations (represented as their 3d coordinates) for each pose of the input sequence, i.e. $\mathbf{x}_i\in \mathbb{R}^{J\times 3}$.
+From this input sequence, we predict a joint distribution of $J$ probability heatmaps $\mathbf{H}_j$ and finally, sample $K$ output pose hypotheses $\mathbf{Y}_{1:K}$, characterized by their $J$ 3d joints: $\mathbf{y}_i\in \mathbb{R}^{J\times 3}$.
+By representing probability heatmaps for the joint predictions, we can capture multiple different modes in likely characteristic poses, enabling more diverse future pose prediction.
+We note that we are the first to propose using volumetric heatmaps for future human pose forecasting, to the best of our knowledge, while previous work used them for the more deterministic task of pose estimation from multiple images \cite{iskakov2019learnable,tu2020voxelpose}.

-From the input 25 joints, we develop a neural network architecture to predict a probability heatmap over a volumetric 3D grid for each joint, corresponding to likely future positions of that joint.
+From the input sequence, we develop a neural network architecture to predict a probability heatmap over a volumetric 3d grid for each joint, corresponding to likely future positions of that joint.
+This enables effective modeling of multi-modality, but remains tied to a discrete grid, so we also regress a corresponding volume of per-voxel offsets, allowing for precise locations to be sampled.
+Fig. \ref{fig:architecture} shows an overview of our learned probabilistic predictions.

 We model these predictions conditionally in an autoregressive fashion in order to tractably model the joint distribution over all pose joint locations.
-This enables a consistent pose prediction over the set of pose joints, as a set of joints may have likely modes that are unlikely to be seen all together (e.g., maintaining a stationary hip while stepping forward with the right foot, or stepping forward with the left foot may both be valid poses, but sampling independently might lead to a pose prediction with both right and left foot forward but no hip movement, which is not a physically stable pose for a human).
+This enables a consistent pose prediction over the set of pose joints, as a set of joints may have likely modes that are unlikely to be seen all together (e.g., right hand moving forward while the right elbow moves to the side -- both are valid independently but not together).
 To sequentialize the pose joint prediction autoregressively, we first predict probability heatmaps for the end effectors in our dataset -- right hand first, then left hand conditioned on the right hand prediction, followed by the rest of the body joints.